ShreyGK6/CS100-Project-Movie-Recommender-2.0/README.md

 Outputs
 - top 5 overall based on profile
-- top 5 for each for each preference based on profile
+- top 5 for 3 of their preference based on profile
 - (if user searches instead) top 20 based off of searches
 - options to sort the search recommendations
 - back and skip "buttons"